 The clicking of mechanical heart valves may be heard in the chest.
 This is normal.

 Otto CM, Bonow RO.
 Valvular heart disease.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
-Philadelphia, PA: Elsevier Saunders; 2019:chap 67.
+Philadelphia, PA: Elsevier; 2019:chap 67.